Vermont in the American Civil War: Background

 The second article in Vermont's constitution, originally written in 1777, abolished slavery, making it the first state to do so.
 Although its climate was not conducive to the slave trade, Vermonters were early participants in the abolitionist movement.
 In the 1860 presidential election, Vermont gave Republican Abraham Lincoln a lopsided victory, 33,808 votes compared to 8,649 for Stephen Douglas, 1,866 for John Bell, and 217 for John C. Breckinridge.
-Lincoln would win 75.86% of the vote in the state, making the Green Mountain state his strongest victory in popular vote percentage.
+Lincoln would win 75.86% of the vote in the state, making Vermont his strongest victory in popular vote percentage.
 One historian opined that the heavy rain on election day "reduced the Republican majority by at least 7,000" votes.

 In the closing days of 1860, in response to a pro-Southern resolution by Representative Albert Rust of Arkansas, Vermont Representative Justin S. Morrill offered an amendment, "Resolved, That in the opinion of this committee, the existing discontent among the Southern people and the growing hostility to the Federal Government, are greatly to be regretted, and that any reasonable, proper and constitutional remedy necessary to preserve the peace of the country, and the perpetuity of the Union, should be promptly and cheerfully grant."
 His amendment was rejected by a large majority, and Congress and the Union continued its downward spiral toward disunion.

 Lawyer Lucius E. Chittenden served on the ill-fated Peace conference of 1861 and later as Registrar of the Treasury in the Lincoln administration.
 Vermont politicians in Congress included Senators Solomon Foot and Jacob Collamer and Representatives Justin S. Morrill, Homer Elihu Royce and Portus Baxter.

 During the war, three men served as Governor of Vermont; Erastus Fairbanks, Frederick Holbrook and J. Gregory Smith.
 Fairbanks reportedly responded to the Federal Government's response for troops with "Vermont will do its Full Duty."
 Under his administration, Vermont fielded six infantry and one cavalry regiments.
 Governor Holbrook's administration saw the recruitment of 10 infantry regiments, 2 light artillery batteries, and 3 sharpshooter companies.
 Under his administration, as well, Vermont built three military hospitals in the state which were "soon credited by the United States medical inspector with perfecting a larger percentage of cures than any United States military hospital record elsewhere could show."
 Governor Smith oversaw the recruitment of Vermont's last infantry regiment, a third light artillery battery, and, as a result of a Confederate raid on his hometown, St. Albans, two companies of frontier cavalry.